-The second carrier is Standard Insurance Platinum Protector.
-The Platinum Protector has many similar benefits (true own-occupation for dentists including specialties) of the Guardian ProVider except:
+The second carrier is Standard Insurance Platinum Advantage.
+They are another solid carrier.
+The Platinum Advantage has many similar benefits (true own-occupation for dentists including specialties) of the Guardian Provider except:

-(1) residual/partial disability of 20% or more of loss of duties, time, or income.
-Like the ProVider Plus, the partial disability will pay without the total disability requirement.
+(1) residual/partial disability of 20% or more of loss of duties, or time, or income.
+Like the Provider Plus, the partial disability will pay without the total disability requirement.

-(2) no time limit on coverage for a mental disorder or substance abuse
+(2) full coverage for the benefit period for a mental disorder or substance abuse

 (3) a recovery benefit if you are no longer disabled, continue to experience a loss of income and loss of income is solely due to the previous disability.

 (4) a very generous compassionate disability benefit where the insured is paid a benefit when he or she experiences a loss of income of 20% or more and a loss of worked time of 20% or more due to taking care of the health care needs of someone else.
 For example, say you are taking care of your elderly parents needs and you experience a loss of time and income of 25%, you will receive a benefit

 (5) like the ProVider Plus, favorable cost of living rider, automatic increase benefit, and presumptive disability rider

 Principal is among one of the favorite “go-to” carriers for many disability insurance specialists.
 After analyzing, it is easy to see why.